What is API Security? Key Threats, Tools & Best Practices

 These aspects collectively enhance the overall security posture by addressing API vulnerabilities at their inception, rather than as an afterthought.

-Related content: Read our guide to api discovery
+Related content: Read our guide to API discovery

 Together with our content partners, we have authored in-depth guides on several other topics that can also be useful as you explore the world of application security.